 Check out these price lists from various meat processors to get a better idea of beef processing prices:

 - Sunnyside Meats 2019 Processing Prices

 Contact a meat processor near you to see prices in your area!

 How much meat do you get from a 1,000 lb. cow?

 Not all of your cow’s weight will end up in the finished product.
-This weight loss is a result of many factors, including draining of the blood and discarding of undesirable parts (such as the head and hooves).
+This weight loss is a result of many factors, including the draining of the blood and the discarding of undesirable parts (such as the head and hooves).
 Even after discarding of these parts, the carcass will continue to lose moisture and decrease in weight.

 In the end, your cow will yield roughly 43% of it’s original weight in retail cuts on average.
 For a 1,000 lb. animal, this is 430 lbs.

 This yield percentage represents an average according to Oklahoma Department of Agriculture, Food, and Forestry.
-The actual yield will vary depending on multiple factors, such as the breed, fat to muscle ratio, and age of the cow.
+The actual yield will vary depending on multiple factors, such as the breed, fat-to-muscle ratio, and age of the cow.

 How much does it cost to butcher a pig?